colinannand/calvino-engine/README.md

 # calvino-engine
-analysis of text, and words, nominally about If on a Winter's Night a Traveler by Italo Calvino
+R script, and markdown notebook, for text analysis tools.
+Nominally, on If on a Winter's Night a Traveler by Italo Calvino.